thradams/cake/manual.md

 Copies preprocessor output to standard output

 #### -o name.c (same as GCC and MSVC)
-  Defines the output name. used when we compile one file
+  Defines the output name, when we compile a single file

 #### -dump-tokens
 Output tokens before preprocessor